What is Plasma Treatment?

 Manufacturing facilities use plasma treatment to fully clean their products before bonding or printing.
 For example, a facility producing medical catheters will most likely use vacuum plasma technology to clean the catheter and the hose before they are bonded together.
 This strengthens the bond and ensures a durable, high quality product.

 When manufacturing small integrated circuit (IC) chips, plasma etching is used to etch away a layer of material only a few atoms thick.
-Nano IC chips are now being manufactured with as little as 10nm between transistors.
+Nano IC chips are now being manufactured using plasma in clean rooms with as little as 10nm between transistors.
 This calls for a very precise and uniform manufacturing process.
 By using a photoresist to block the etching process in the desired pattern, a few atoms of material are etched away only on the plastic where the photoresist is absent.
 This allows any pattern to be meticulously put down with minimal to no errors.

 Next: Plasma Cleaning